libremfg/rhize-docs/content/explanations/how-to-speak-isa-95.md

 ## The activities of an MES

 Much of the ISA-95 standard discusses operations at the view of level 3, that is the MES or _Manufacturing Operations Management (MOM)_ system.
 But what activities are part of a MOM system?
-This is the subject of ISA-95 part 3.
+This is the subject of ISA-95 Part 3.

 {{< bigFigure
 src="/images/s95/diagram-rhize-isa95-activity-model.svg"